-Previously, I’ve written on choosing cheap European destinations, how to save money as a traveler, how to set a budget and stick with it while overseas, and how to make money while traveling, but in this article, I will actually be sharing a few strategies for international travel for free.
+Previously, I’ve written about choosing cheap European destinations, how to save money as a traveler, how to set a budget and stick with it while overseas, and how to make money while traveling.
+In this article, I will actually be sharing a few strategies for international travel for free.

-Of course, nothing in life is ever completely free, traveling for free generally means that you’ll be giving up your time, your skills, or a bit of your freedom instead of paying money to travel.
-Without a reduction, here are my 13 ways to travel the world for free
+Of course, nothing in life is ever completely free.
+Traveling for free generally means that you’ll be giving up your time, your skills, or a bit of your freedom instead of paying money to travel.
+Here are my 13 ways to travel the world for free.

 Become an English teacher

-For recent college grads, teaching English in another country is a great fit for many travelers who want to travel internationally for free.
-While you’ll still be responsible for some expenses, it’s easy and affordable to get a visa to teach English in many countries and your employer will pay many of your travel expenses for you.
-You’ll have options to teach in person or virtually, and typically no special credentials are required.
+For recent college grads, teaching in another country is a great fit for many travelers who want to travel internationally for free.
+While you’ll still be responsible for some expenses, it’s easy and affordable to get a visa to teach English in many countries.
+Your employer will pay many of your travel expenses for you.
+You’ll have options to teach in person or virtually.
+Typically no special credentials are required.

 Become a Pro at Using Travel Rewards

 Many reward programs for credit cards are barely better than a scam – but some are legitimate.
-Though most of the time credit consumers are on the losing end of rewards cards, some consumers have spending patterns that can create incredible returns on travel points and airfare reimbursements.
+Though most of the time credit consumers are on the losing end of rewards cards, it’s not always a fact.
+Some consumers have spending patterns that can create incredible returns on travel rewards.

-For example, if you’re a small business owner that buys massive quantities of widgets for resale, consider making your inventory purchases using a credit card with travel rewards.
-When cash flow is intense, funneling spending through a rewards card can pay off.
+For example, if you’re a small business owner that buys massive quantities of widgets for resale, you might benefit from using a card with reward points.
+Consider making your inventory purchases by using a credit card with travel rewards.
+When cash flows, funneling spending through a rewards card can pay off.